Skip to main content

 3. Enter the sender email and sender name customers should see.

 4. Save the sender identity.
+Answering Agent creates the required sending records for your domain.

-Forward Inbound Mail
+Forward Inbound Email

 Each team has an Answering Agent inbox address on the Email Settings page.
 Forward mail from your existing provider to that address.
+Forwarding is separate from outbound DNS setup.
+It keeps your current mailbox receiving mail while Answering Agent receives a copy to handle conversations.

 Gmail